btmccollum/droplet-web/README.md

 Droplet is a work-in-progress.
 More to come in the future!

 At this point in time you can expect the following functionality:
-    -A user is able to create an account and link their existing Reddit account (or create a new one) -A user is able to log in and log out successfully -Ability to browse the 100 most popular subreddits at load time and add them to your personalized feed -Ability to browse the 100 top posts from your personalized feed -Ability to open any given post from Reddit and view up to the 100 most recent comments
+    -A user is able to create an account and link their existing Reddit account (or create a new one)<br>
+    -A user is able to log in and log out successfully<br>
+    -Ability to browse the 100 most popular subreddits at load time and add them to your personalized feed<br>
+    -Ability to browse the 100 top posts from your personalized feed<br>
+    -Ability to open any given post from Reddit and view up to the 100 most recent comments<br>

 Droplet-web is the frontend repo for the Droplet web app.
 To access the Rails API backend, droplet-api, please [click here](https://github.com/btmccollum/droplet-api).